MikyM0use/OLED-scanner/README.md

 # OLED 5.8ghz receiver/scanner

-This scanner/receiver is intended (but not limited to) FPV quadcopter addicted.
+This scanner/receiver is aimed (but not limited to) FPV quadcopter-race addicted.

-When many people need to use video channels over 5.8ghz the interferences become a problem, and it's useful to have a simple indication of what channel is the one with less "problems".
-Actually, problems are due not only to the superposition of two or more transmitters, but also to the harmonics of the transmission frequency or the distance between the TXs.
+When many people need to use video channels over 5.8ghz the interferences become a problem, not only because of the superposition of two or more transmitters, but also to the harmonics of the transmission frequency or the distance between different TXs.
+So it's useful to have a simple indication of what channel (frequency) is free to use.

-The goal of this project is to develop a simple "scanner" that measures the RSSI (Received Signal Strength Intensity) of each 5.8ghz channel (I'm referring to the commonly used FPV channels).
+The goal of this project is to develop a simple "scanner" that measures the RSSI (Received Signal Strength Intensity) of each 5.8ghz channel, showing free and used channels.
-This way it's possible to know what channel is free to use and what channel is used by someone else.
-All you need is:
+The hardware used in this project is:

-* An RX5808 SPI-modified module (any RC305 receiver can be modified as well)
+* An RC305 receiver with SPI-modified module (see wiki page) (any RTC6715-based receiver, like the RX5808, can be used)
 * An Arduino (I used a PRO mini)
-* A cheap OLED 0.96'' display to show the informations
+* A cheap OLED 0.96'' display (to show the informations)
 * some electronic components

 please refer to the wiki page for all the hardware details, the software manual and all the other relevant information: